sav-che/TL-2/Authors/Hardy, Apollon Joseph {std. Hardy}.md

-> [!cite] BHL link: this entry starts at [page 52](https://www.biodiversitylibrary.org/item/103253#page/78/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 52](https://www.biodiversitylibrary.org/page/33068294) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Hardy, Apollon Joseph (1846-1929), Belgian botanist and high school teacher at Gilly, Tournai and, from 1884, at the middle school of Visé (*Hardy*).
+Hardy, Apollon Joseph (1846-1929), Belgian botanist and high school teacher at Gilly, Tournai and, from 1884, at the middle school of Visé
+**Abbreviated name**: *Hardy*

 #### Herbarium and types